 Prior to coming to SUNY Potsdam, Dr. Esterberg served as provost and academic vice president at Salem State University and as deputy provost at the University of Massachusetts Lowell, where she led campus internationalization efforts.
 She also served as director of women’s studies at the University of Missouri-Kansas City.
 She has been active in a number of community-based organizations, including A Better Chance of Andover, Mass., and the Merrimack Valley Community Music School.

-Dr. Esterberg earned her bachelor’s degree in philosophy and political science at Boston University, before going on to to earn both her master’s and Ph.D. in sociology from Cornell University.
-She is the author of three books and numerous publications on qualitative research methodology, gender and sexuality, and higher education.
+Dr. Esterberg earned her bachelor’s degree in philosophy and political science at Boston University, before going on to earn both her master’s and Ph.D. in sociology from Cornell University.
+She is the author of three books and numerous publications on qualitative research methodology, gender and sexuality and higher education.
 Her most recent book (with co-author John Wooding) is Divided Conversations: Identity, Leadership, and Change in Public Higher Education (Vanderbilt University Press, 2013).